RSPCA Shop Next Gen Education

 Some dogs will bark at people passing by your house or garden.
 You can try preventing your dog from seeing anybody passing the house by reducing access to windows or gardens.

-It's a good idea to have tasty treats and exciting toys to hand - you can use these to distract - ideally, this would happen before they start barking or when interrupting their behaviour with a treat when they come to you.
+It's a good idea to have tasty treats and exciting toys to hand – you can use these to distract your dog.
+Ideally, this would happen before they start barking, or you could use a treat to interrupt their behaviour.

 How to reduce excessive barking